relaton/relaton-py/docs/glossary.rst

    primary document identifier
        Main characteristics of a primary identifier:

-       - Its ``id`` can be used to unambiguously reference the document (resource).
+       - Identifier value (in Python, the :data:`~relaton.models.bibdata.DocID.id` attribute) can be used to unambiguously reference the document (resource).
        - A primary identifier is expected to be universally unique to this resource.

-       The :data:`~relaton.models.bibdata.DocID.id` value of a primary identifier uses format more or less similar to NIST’s PubID (possibly the only strongly standardized identifier format).
+       Primary identifier uses format more or less similar to NIST’s PubID (possibly the only strongly standardized identifier format).
        It always starts with a prefix that denotes schema/document family.